renliangfeng/sail4j-iiq-idn/README.md

 				}
 			}

+## Generate Rule XMLs
-- Then when you run SSB or Maven build command, Sail4j will covert the java classes to Rules based on the values you specified in the annotations (such as Rule name, Rule type, Rule file name, dependent rule library etc.).
-This approach of development provides a few key benefits:
+When you run SSB command (`build.sh` or `ant main`)or Maven build command (`mvn install` or `mvn package`), Sail4j will covert the java classes to Rules based on the values you specified in the annotations (such as Rule name, Rule type, Rule file name, dependent rule library etc.).
+If it passes all the JUnit Tests, the Rule XMLs will be genereated under the folder you've defined.

+# Why Use Sail4j

+Using Sail4j to develop Rule provides a few benefits.
+Here are the 2 main ones:
 - The Rule will be gareented to be syntax error free.
-Your Jave IDE such as Eclipse or Intellij will do the syntax check for you when you develop your Rule.
+Your Jave IDE such as Eclipse or Intellij will do the syntax check for you when you develop your Rules.
-	- You can write unit test code to test your Rules.
+- It provides an opportunities to write unit test code to test your Rules.
 There are large collection of libraries in the Java open-source ecosystem that you use to test your code.
 For example, you can use JUnit and Mockito to write unit test cases and simulate IdentityIQ or IdentityNow API.
-This repository demonstrate how to use Sail4j to develop Rules for IdentityIQ or IdentityNow projects.